-4.4.2 CONDENSATE PIPE WORK
+4.4 CONDENSATE PIPE WORK

-- NOTICE: Where a new or replacement boiler is being installed, access to an internal "gravity discharge" point should be one of the factors considered in determining boiler location.
-The condensate pipe must be nominally - The condensate pipe must be nominally 22mm Ø plastic pipe. - The condensate pipe work must fall at least 52mm per metre towards the outlet and should take the shortest practicable route. - Ensure there are no blockages in the pipe run.
+- Where a new or replacement boiler is being installed, access to an internal "gravity discharge" point should be one of the factors considered in determining boiler location. - ► The condensate pipe must be nominally 22mm Ø plastic pipe. - ► The condensate pipe work must fall at least 52mm per metre towards the outlet and should take the shortest practicable route. - ▶ Ensure there are no blockages in the pipe run.